dmbaturin/ocamlbook.org/book/recursive-functions.md

   if n = 0 then 1
   else n * (factorial (n-1))
 ```

-Why the `rec` keyword is required?
-The compiler has its own reasons to have
+Notice the `rec` keyword.
+If you want to define a recursive function, you need to use
-recursive functions explicitly marked as such, but for programmers it's not just
+`let rec` instead of just `let`.
+That's because OCaml allows you to choose whether
-a syntactic noise either, since it allows them to choose if they want to create
+you want the name `factorial` inside that definition to refer to the function itself,
-a new recursive binding or shadow (redefine) an existing name.
+or redefine an older definition.

 Remember that in OCaml, functions are values,
 and function bindings are not different from variable bindings.
 Let's see what would